blabla1337/skf-flask/markdown/code_examples/php/5-code_example--System_commands--.md

 			//If there is a match we can proceed if($matched){

+				//First we have to log the command came through the validation succesfully. setLog($_SESSION['userID'],"Command came succesfully through validations", "SUCCESS", date(dd-mm-yyyy), $privelige, "NULL");

 				//Even though there is a match we still escape the shellcommand:
 				$command = './configure '.$sanitised;
 				$escaped_command = escapeshellcmd($command);